Artist Spotlight: Katie Brightside

 What does a perfect day in West Hollywood day look like for you?

 Wake up, walk to Blue Bottle in Robertson Plaza (just at the border of West Hollywood), grab a coffee, walk up Robertson, turn right on Melrose and head to Cycle House to take Nichelle’s spin class.
-After, pick up a Jalapeno and Cheese Bagel from Alfred in the Alley, walk home and answer emails.
-Midday take Nicholas Pratley’s “Inspired Breathwork” class at Unplug Meditation.
+After, pick up a Jalapeno and Cheese Bagel from Alfred in the Alley (editor’s note: Alfred in the Alley is now ALFRED2GO, walk home and answer emails.
+Midday, take Nicholas Pratley’s “Inspired Breathwork” class at Unplug Meditation.
 Stop in at Zinque for a Le Bowl with Ratatouille and Egg White Frittata.
-Work beckons so I’ll pop into The La Peer Hotel and sit in the fabulous lobby lounge designed by Gulla Jónsdóttir and draw for 5 hours until happy hour.
+Work beckons so I’ll pop into The La Peer Hotel and sit in the fabulous lobby lounge designed by Gulla Jónsdóttir and draw for five hours until happy hour.
 Margarita time, meet a friend or two.
-Head home about 7:30 continue drawing/working into the wee hours.
+Head home about 7:30, continue drawing/working into the wee hours.
 Welcome to the Brightside of life.